you06/go-mikadzuki/doc/graph.md

 w(x, 2) -> commit -> begin -> r(x, 1) -> commit
 ```

 This is an impossible graph, because of realtime dependency.
+This situation should be noticed in graph generation.

 ### Ambiguous graph